 Principles of Inheritance and Variation

-Edited By Team Careers360 | Updated on May 10, 2022 03:24 PM IST
+Edited By Irshad Anwar | Updated on Oct 07, 2024 05:37 PM IST

-Genetics- Genetics is the study of genes, genetic variations, and heredity in the organism.
+• Genetics- Genetics is the study of genes, genetic variations, and heredity in the organism.

 Inheritance- It is the process by which an offspring acquires a few genetic traits of parental organisms within the same species.

-Diversity- Genetic diversity is basically the difference between living organisms and in their DNA, between groups of organisms.
+• Diversity- Genetic diversity is basically the difference between living organisms and in their DNA, between groups of organisms.
 There are several factors such as genetic variation, natural strength, etc. which lead to this diversity.

 Mendel's Law of Inheritance

+Gregor Johann Mendel is a scientist who is regarded as the father or inventor of genes.
 Mendel considered many garden pea plants primarily based on their distinctive features such as height or shortness; green or yellow seeds.
 He applied pollen in two different pure forms.
+Below is a list of 7 peas of pea plants with different characteristics that Mendel has chosen for self-breeding.

-Character Comparable Character .
+Character Comparable Character.
 (Powerful / Extreme)

 Stem height→ Tall/dwarf

-The color of the flower→ Violet/white
+The colour of the flower→ Violet/white

-The position of flower→ Axial/terminal
+The position of the flower→ Axial/terminal

 Pod color→ Green/yellow